digexp/sample-wch-handlebars-render/README.md

 Replace `{Tenant API URL}` in `/dx-script-application/app.js` with the value from the "Watson Content Hub Information" dialog.

-#### 3. Upload sample "Article" content
+#### 3. Upload "Sample Article" content

-The templates provided with this sample use the "Article" content type.
-Follow the instructions at the [sample-article-content](https://github.com/ibm-wch/sample-article-content) repository, to download and push the sample "Article" type and associated authoring artifacts, for your Content Hub tenant.
+The templates provided with this sample use the "Sample Article" content type.
+Follow the instructions at the [sample-article-content](https://github.com/ibm-wch/sample-article-content) repository, to download and push the "Sample Article" type and associated authoring artifacts, for your Content Hub tenant.

 #### 4. Enable CORS support for your tenant